 Going Remote: The Essentials

-This quick guide covers the things you need to plan for before a short placement in a remote area health care setting.
-Practising and living in remote settings is different to metropolitan, regional and even rural settings.
-Climate, culture, language, your personal and professional roles, and some of the things you take for granted in your usual setting will be very different.
+This quick guide covers the things you need to plan for before a short or limited length placement in a remote area health care setting.
+Practising and living in remote settings is an entirely different experience from metropolitan, regional and even rural settings, in terms of climate, culture, language, your personal and professional roles, and what you can take for granted.
 Remote practice requires openness to change.
 Preparation, flexibility and adaptation are the foundation of a rewarding experience.

 View/download this resource in PDF form.